chs-59/HuMo-gen-Server/README.md

 If you create a sub-directory within the media directory named similar to the login name of a user, this folder becomes the default upload folder in the file upload section for this single user.
 But directory can still be changed.

+### Fixed OpenStreetMap editor
+The OpenStreetMap view in the geodata editor has been fixed.
+However, automatic location assignment of places remains faulty, as it always selects the first match, even when another entry would be correct.
+In the list of localized places, those that were not found are now marked.
+They have coordinates "0,0" as an entry.
+For automatic location assignment you have to get an API key from Google or OSM.
+The Google functions were not tested.